THE SHORT STORY

 Fortunately, I was able to take my work with me to L.A., staying on with the internet marketing company as a freelancer.

-That same year, I started my own social media marketing company and picked up blogging work that I’ve been doing ever since, mostly in the personal finance space.
+That same year, I started Fluttering Ivy Media, my own professional writing company through which I picked up blogging work that I’ve been doing ever since, mostly in the personal finance space.
 Money was the last thing in the world I thought I’d ever write about but I believe the universe gives you what you need (i.e., my financial life was shit and writing every day about how to make it better did the trick).

 I had moved to Los Angeles to write screenplays, but found myself drawn into the Hollywood theater scene.
 I was invited into a playwriting group somewhere around 2011.
 We did more than write, though.
 We produced two series of one-act plays in 2012, a love-hate experience all around.